gogent01/oop-patterns/README.md

 **When to use**

 A Mediator should be used whenever:
-- there are multiple object with complex unstructured relations;
+- there are multiple objects with complex unstructured relations;
 - this high coupling makes the objects difficult to reuse;
 - and it is impractical to create loads of subclasses to handle the situation.